msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 Logging in java got some excessive complexity.
 This is caused by way of its development.
 Well, all of us can print all debug information to the system output using plain `System.out.println`.
 The number of such logs can become huge.
 This will cause problem in navigating across them and tracking reqired information.
 Also, the production and development log configuration is different.
 So more specialized tool is needed.
 The standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it - the "java.util.logging" package (or "JUL").
 Initially it was very poor, but now its somehow better.
 And because of this people need better tools.
-And so many opensource alternatives appear:
+And so many opensource alternatives appear(top list):
-Log4j(now the v2 is supported)
+ - Log4j(now the v2 is supported)
-Commons-logging (wrapper around Log4j and JUL) Logback(successor of Log4j v1)
+ - Commons-logging (wrapper around Log4j and JUL)
+ - Logback(successor of Log4j v1)
-SLF4J(wrapper around Logback, Commons-logging, Log4j and JUL)
+ - SLF4J(wrapper around Logback, Commons-logging, Log4j and JUL).

  https://habr.com/ru/search/?q=java%20logging&target_type=posts&order=relevance